iAmKankan/Regularization/README.md

 # Hyperparameter-tuning-Regularization
 * Applying Hyperparametrs correctly is a Itaretive process.

-In retro style Neural Network we used as
+In retro style Neural Network we used Data in

 Train set | Dev | Test
 ---|---|---